mm/siri-shortcuts-vpn/post.md

-# VPN on demand with Siri, Shortcuts, Python, AWS EC2 & Lambda
+# Tutorial: VPN on demand with Siri, Shortcuts, Python, AWS EC2 & Lambda

 Sometimes you need a VPN for a short period of time (like when you'll be on public Wi-Fi for a little while).
 [Amazon EC2](https://aws.amazon.com/ec2/) makes deploying servers to be used as VPNs for this purpose pretty simple and cost-effective since you're only charged from the time you start until the instance's termination.
 Open-source projects like [hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) make this even easier.
-However, this requires you to get onto the AWS Console to get everything set up, which can be a bit of a pain.
-The motivation for this project was to be able to do this:
+However, this requires you to get onto the AWS Console to get everything set up, which can sometimes be a pain.
+The motivation for this project was to be able to do this on the go:

 ![Asking Siri to create a VPN for me, then returning the VPN's IP address to connect to](img/siri-demo.gif)

 (It works on iOS 13 too 😊)

-To do this, we're going to be deploying some Python code as a Lambda function on AWS.
-This code will start/stop/list EC2 instances for us and run the [setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) script on them automatically.
-We'll use AWS [API Gateway](https://aws.amazon.com/api-gateway/) to create a RESTful API that will trigger this function.
-Then, we'll use Apple's [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) app to make an HTTP request to the API endpoint we create.
+To make this work, we're going to be deploying some Python code as a Lambda function on AWS.
+This code will start/stop/list EC2 instances for us based on an EC2 template we'll create.
+This template will run the [setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) script on new instances automatically.
+We'll use [AWS API Gateway](https://aws.amazon.com/api-gateway/) to create a RESTful API that will trigger the Lambda function.
+Finally, we'll use Apple's [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) app to make an HTTP request to the API endpoint we create.
 Visually, this is what's going on:

 ![A small diagram depicting the flow of information between the different AWS services](img/workflow.png)